-Royal Marines will wear blue suit or khaki drill suit as may be ordered, when Seamen are wearing half whites.
+Royal Marines will wear blue suit or khaki dress suit as may be ordered, when Seamen are wearing half whites.

-Royal Marines embarking for service in ships on the East Indies Station are to be in possession of a full kit, less cloth tunic.
-Subsequent issues of cloth tunics, blue clothing (except Caps, Forage, and greatcoats) will be withheld during service on the station.
-On disembarkation kits will be completed by issues in kind or compensation paid in lieu, as necessary, in respect of articles due but not issued while serving on the station.
+Royal Marines embarking for service in ships on the East Indies Station are to be in possession of a full kit, less cloth tunics.
+Subsequent issues of cloth tunics, blue clothing and greatcoats will be withheld during service on the station.
+On disembarkation kits will be completed by issues of kind or compensation paid in lieu, as necessary, in respect of articles due but not issued while serving on the station.